Techtonica/curriculum/testing-and-tdd/mocking-and-abstraction.md

 });
 ```

-This is enough for you to get a solid collection of tests going for the code that calls your database but `simple-mock` is much more featureful and it's worth looking into the different testing / validation modes it supports later.
+This is enough for you to get a solid collection of tests going for the code that calls your database but `simple-mock` is much more featureful and it's worth looking into the different testing/validation modes it supports later.

 > As normal we have a reference project that complets testing your database interaction code available in a [repl.it][backend-iii].